CRYPTO · NEW YORK

 Crypto trading in New York (currently restricted).

-Kronos crypto trading is currently not available to New York residents while our partner Bridge expands money-transmitter coverage.
-Banking, pay advances and savings are still available.
+Kronos crypto trading is currently not available to New York residents while our our licensed partner expands money-transmitter coverage.
+Banking and savings are still available.

 How Kronos works in New York

 Kronos uses a conservative state denylist for crypto.
-New York is currently on that list (NY, HI, TX, LA, WA, VT, NH, AL) because partner Bridge has not yet confirmed money-transmitter coverage.
-The denylist is fail-closed: we deny by default and tighten as Bridge confirms states.
-Banking, pay advances up to $1,000 at 0% APR, 2.5% APY savings on Kronos Pro, and the cashback debit card all work normally for New York residents.
+New York is currently on that list (NY, HI, TX, LA, WA, VT, NH, AL) because our partners have not yet confirmed money-transmitter coverage.
+The denylist is fail-closed: we deny by default and tighten as our partners confirm states.
+Banking, 2.5% APY savings on Kronos Pro, and the cashback debit card all work normally for New York residents.
 We will email waitlist members in New York the moment crypto trading goes live.

 Frequently asked